 Points earned with the American Express Platinum card will accrue under your Membership Awards account.
 This account is shared among all points-earning American Express non-partnered cards.

 There are a few tips we’ll share on maximizing your redemptions:

 This is your most valuable option overall.
 Transfer your points earned to one of the airline frequent flyer or hotel partners; most all come with a 1:1 transfer ratio (except SPG, EL AL, JetBlue TrueBlue, Virgin Elevate, and Honors).

-Airlines: Asia Miles, Emirates Skywards, Virgin Atlantic Flying Club, Club Premiere Aero Mexico, Air France / KLM Flying Blue, Delta SkyMiles, Air Canada Aeroplan, MilleMiglia Club Alltalia, Iberia Plus, KrisFlyer, British Airways Executive Club, Hawaiian Airlines, and All Nippon Airways (ANA), Etihad.
+Airlines: Asia Miles, Emirates Skywards, Virgin Atlantic Flying Club, Club Premiere Aero Mexico, Air France / KLM Flying Blue, Delta SkyMiles, Air Canada Aeroplan, MilleMiglia Club Alltalia, Iberia Plus, Singapore KrisFlyer, British Airways Executive Club, Hawaiian Airlines, All Nippon Airways (ANA), Etihad Guest.

 Hotels: Choice Privileges

 Note that all transfers of points cost $0.0006 per point, up to $99.
 That means a 10k point transfer costs $6.